pkdevboxy/features/jvm/test-execution/with-junit/README.md

 ## Test cases

- - ~~Should fail if no junitVersion is specified~~
+ - [x] Should fail if no junitVersion is specified
- - ~~Should fail if no version of JUnit is specified, even if junit is found in the dependencies~~
+ - [x] Should fail if no version of JUnit is specified, even if junit is found in the dependencies
- - ~~Test suite containing a true assertion should pass~~
+ - [x] Test suite containing a true assertion should pass
-   - ~~makes sure compilation passes, but doesn't make sure that tests are actually executed~~
+   - this ensures compilation passes, but doesn't make sure that tests are actually executed
- - ~~Test suite containing a false assertion should fail, and build fails as a consequence~~
+ - [x] Test suite containing a false assertion should fail, and build fails as a consequence
-   - ~~makes sure that tests are really executed~~
+   - this ensures that tests are really executed
- - ~~Build log should include the link to the report~~
+ - [x] Build log should include the link to the report
-   - ~~makes sure that we reuse the `Test` task and configure it with reasonable defaults~~
+   - this ensures that we reuse the `Test` task and configure it with reasonable defaults
- - ~~Test suite should not have a jar~~
+ - [x] Test suite should not have a jar
- - ~~Should fall back to a conventional source location if no source dirs are explicitly declared~~
+ - [x] Should fall back to a conventional source location if no source dirs are explicitly declared
- - ~~Decent error message when another JVM component declares a dependency on a test suite.~~
+ - [x] Decent error message when another JVM component declares a dependency on a test suite.
- - ~~Decent error message when another JVM component declares a dependency a project that contains only a test suite.~~
+ - [x] Decent error message when another JVM component declares a dependency a project that contains only a test suite.

 ## Implementation notes